marcelocra/useful-stuff/pet-linux/README.md

 # `pet-linux`

-This will be my helper Linux / Docker distro, for whenever I need a Linux env with a small footprint.
+This will be my helper Linux / Docker distro for whenever I need a small linux env.

-Perhaps will be able to integrate with `docker-commons`?
+It is Alpine-based and should be less than 6mb size, yet very functional.